The G\'alvez-Kock-Tonks conjecture for locally discrete decomposition spaces: Preliminaries

 \begin{blanko} {Decomposition groupoids} \end{blanko}

-We will study the discrete case of the G\'alvez--Kock--Tonks conjecture in Section \ref{sec:GKTconjecture}.
+This paper is concerned with a truncated case of the G\'alvez--Kock--Tonks conjecture.
 For that we only have to deal with simplicial groupoids rather than simplicial spaces.
 For this reason we prefer to use the word decomposition groupoid rather than decomposition space in all the paper.

 The \textit{simplex category} $\simplexcategory$ is the category whose objects are the nonempty finite ordinals and whose morphisms are the monotone maps.
-These are generated by \emph{coface} maps $d^i: [n-1] \rightarrow [n]$, which are the monotone injective functions for which $i \in [n]$ is not in the image, and \emph{codegeneracy} maps $s^i: [n+1] \rightarrow [n]$, which are monotone surjective functions for which $i \in [n]$ has a double preimage.
+These are generated by \emph{coface} maps $d^i \colon [n-1] \rightarrow [n]$, which are the monotone injective functions for which $i \in [n]$ is not in the image, and \emph{codegeneracy} maps $s^i \colon [n+1] \rightarrow [n]$, which are monotone surjective functions for which $i \in [n]$ has a double preimage.
 We write $d^\bot := d^0$ and $d^\top := d^n$ for the outer coface maps.

-An arrow of $\simplexcategory$ is termed \emph{active}, and written $g : [m] \actto [n]$, if it preserves end-points, $g(0)$ = 0 and $g(m) = n$.
-An arrow is termed \emph{inert}, and written $f : [m] \rightarrowtail [n]$, if it is distance preserving, $f(i+1) = f(i)+1$ for $0 \leq i < m$.
+An arrow of $\simplexcategory$ is termed \emph{active}, and written $g \colon [m] \actto [n]$, if it preserves end-points, $g(0)$ = 0 and $g(m) = n$.
+An arrow is termed \emph{inert}, and written $f \colon [m] \rightarrowtail [n]$, if it is distance preserving, $f(i+1) = f(i)+1$ for $0 \leq i < m$.